luigisaetta/my-speaker-recognition/vm-creation.md

 We suggest a boot volume of at least 50GB.

 ### Setup of the Conda environment
-This all all the steps needed to create the right environment to run the REST service:
+This are all the steps needed to create the right environment to run the REST service:

-Install Anaconda distribution:
+Install **Anaconda** distribution:
 * connect through ssh using ubuntu account
 * cd /tmp
 * wget -P /tmp https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh
 * bash /tmp/Anaconda3-2020.11-Linux-x86_64.sh

-Accept all the default suggestion:
+Accept all the default suggestions:
 * accept license terms (yes)
 * accept /home/ubuntu/anaconda3
 * accept that the installer initialize Anaconda3 (yes)
 * then exit and re-enter

+At this point you should see the usual conda prompt:

+* (base) ubuntu@<yourvm-name>:~$